 Yes.
 You must wear a face mask anytime you are within 6 feet of someone who doesn't live with you.

 What does a social gathering mean?

-According to Executive Order 2020-75, a social gathering means an in-person gathering (indoors or outdoors) of individuals from separate households.
-Social gatherings do not include a gathering for a primarily educational or religious purpose, a business service at a residence (like plumbing, construction, or house cleaning services), or child care or custody arrangements.
+According to Executive Order 2020-73, a social gathering means an in-person gathering of individuals from separate households.
+Social gatherings do not include a gathering for a primarily educational or religious purpose.